pdeu-princepatel/NPTEL-FIlter/README.md

    - Discipline contains "Computer Science and Engineering"
    - Duration is "12" weeks
    - Course level is "UG"
-3. Exports the result to an Excel file.
+3. Exports the result to an Excel/csv file.

 ## 📌 Requirements